Dear

 This book starts there.

-The radar did not fail me.
+The voice did not fail me.

 Once.
 Never again.